What Should You Do After A Car Accident in Chicago?

 Because some insurance companies limit the time where traffic accident victims can report a crash involving uninsured motorists, it is best to contact the insurance company soon after the collision.
 When speaking with an insurance representative, never admit fault, even if pressed to make a statement declaring your responsibility.
 While you should be honest as to the facts surrounding the accident, you should refrain from making any legal conclusions with an adjuster.
 The admission of fault is considered a legal conclusion that can be determined through advice from your lawyer before you talk to anyone else.

 2. Call the Illinois police and report the accident.

-It is also important that you alert the police that an accident has occurred.
+It is also vital that you alert the police that an accident has occurred.
 You should call local law enforcement and not assume that help will be on its way.
 You should relay just the facts of the case to the officer.
 Ask the police officer for a copy of a police report or how to obtain a copy after it is filed.

 3. Get medical attention as soon as possible.

 It is crucial to get medical assistance as soon as possible even if you have only a mild injury.
 You may tell the police phone operator that you require emergency attention, and they may call EMT vehicles to transport you to the hospital.
 Even if you do not have any visible injuries, you should still consult with a medical professional, because you may be unaware of injuries that you have due to a state of shock, or concussion.

 4. Exchange information with the other driver.

-If the other driver has not fled the scene, then trade your telephone, address, insurance carrier, full legal name, license plate number and other contact information with all other drivers involved in the crash.
+If the other driver has not fled the scene, then trade your telephone, address, insurance carrier, full legal name, license plate number and additional contact information with all other drivers involved in the crash.

 5. Write notes of anything that you remember or observe of the accident while it is fresh in your mind.